-We kindly ask for donations by bank transfer or PayPal.
+We kindly ask for donations by bank transfer or PayPal to extend our opening hours.

-Recipent IBAN Stiftung Mori-Ogai-Gedenkfonds DE33 1007 0848 0512 6255 00
+Recipent Stiftung Mori-Ogai-Gedenkfonds IBAN DE33 1007 0848 0512 6255 00

 Mori Ôgai Memorial Center Humboldt Universität zu Berlin

 Mori Ôgai 1862 - 1922

 Like many students of his generation, Mori Ôgai was sent to Berlin by the Japanese government to acquire modern knowledge in the 1880s.
 Under the supervision of such luminaries of science as Robert Koch, he entered into the fascinating world of medical research.
 Drawing inspiration from the liberal atmosphere of academic life, he also developed a keen interest in European literature, philosophy, and art.